Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 return order

-This function validates, calculates, charges, updates inventory, sends emails, and logs — six distinct responsibilities.
-Here is the clean version:
+This function validates, calculates, charges, updates inventory, sends emails, and logs, comprising six distinct responsibilities.
+The clean version is shown below:

 # Good: Each function has a single responsibility